hughesadam87/pyparty/README.rst

 my questions on too many mailing lists and sites to list.

-Thank you Zhaowen Liu for all of your help with this project, our other projects and for your unwaivering encourgement.
+Thank you Zhaowen Liu for all of your help with this project, our other projects and for your unwaivering encouragement.
 And for the panda.